 In truth, they probably will.
 Owners will not want to pay you for getting hurt on their premises.
 So, they’ll either (a) try to fix the hazard that caused your accident or (b) point fingers and blame the victim to avoid liability.
 Or, they’ll try both of these things.

-Your financial award will be reduced in direct proportion to your degree of fault.
+If you are only partly responsible, your financial award will be reduced in direct proportion to your degree of fault.
 If you’re assigned 10% of the blame, your damages will be reduced by 10%.
 That could mean getting a check for $90,000 when your case is valued at $100,000.

 Don’t let property owners or insurance companies take away the compensation you need and deserve.
 Let our personal injury attorneys in Destin, Florida argue against claims that you share fault.
 We’ll be prepared to defend you at every turn and work hard to discredit these allegations.